 It’s easy to ride on Rapid.
 All Rapid vehicles accept PRONTO Cards, PRONTO App or cash.
 The fare box and PRONTO Card validator are located right at the front of the vehicle next to the driver.

-The fastest way to travel is with the Compass Cloud app on your iOS or Android smartphone or with a Compass Card (purchased and loaded with a pass at any sales outlet).
-When loaded with a pass, just tap your Compass Card on the validator, sit down in one of the comfortable, cushioned seats, and enjoy the ride.
+The fastest way to travel is with PRONTO app on your iOS or Android smartphone or with a PRONTO Card (purchased and loaded with money at any sales outlet).
+Earn-as-you-go to get the best fare, every time!
+Load money into your PRONTO app or onto your card, then scan or tap with each trip you make to earn a Day or Month Pass, sit down in one of the comfortable, cushioned seats, and enjoy the ride.
 Text your friends, send some emails to get the workday started, or just relax with a book or newspaper.
 Riding Rapid is easy and relaxing.

 Real Time Arrivals

 Rapid also takes the guess work out of riding.
 Many stations are equipped with electronic signage to indicate the next arrival time.
 You can also find the next arrival while on the go using the OneBusAway app on your iOS or Android smartphone.

 - SuperLoop Rapid 201/202 operates every day from 5:45am to Midnight

 - SuperLoop Rapid 204 operates weekdays from 5:45am to 10pm

 - Mid-City Rapid 215 operates every day from 4:30am to 1:30am the following morning

 - South Bay Rapid 225 operates all day, every day, between 4:30am and Midnight